akihikodaki/dts/test_plans/enable_package_download_in_ice_driver_test_plan.rst

 Test case 1: Download the package successfully
 ==============================================

-1. Put the ice.pkg to /lib/firmware/intel/ice/ddp/ice.pkg,
+1. Put the correct ice.pkg to /lib/firmware/intel/ice/ddp/ice.pkg and /lib/firmware/updates/intel/ice/ddp/ice.pkg,
    then reboot the server.

 2. Start the testpmd::